 We loved the friendly and helpful staff and the wide range of activities which are available to visitors.
 The wild animals which wander through the camp are beautiful to watch.
 There are also a number of places to visit outside the reserve.
 We really enjoyed the stay.

-Rating: Reviewed by Mariana Minty on 28 April 2016
+Rating: Reviewed by Mariana Minty over a year ago

 The infrastructure was good and staff were amazing.
 Friendly reception everyday.
 Lights were out on arrival but handled very professionally.
 Game viewing was excellent and the respect for animals on the property was clear by the way they felt free to roam through the camp.
 Hiking signs were also well marked.